 Kilowatt vs Kilowatt Hour

-When using electricity in your home, you may never think about how many kilowatt hours (kWh) you are using to charge your __________(insert energy hogging device here).
+When using electricity in your home, you may never think about how many kilowatt hours (kWh) you are utilizing with your home appliances or while charging your devices.
 But the reality is, every device you plug into an outlet or hard wire into your home uses electricity and those kilowatt hours eventually add up to what you pay monthly to the electric company.
-Being an energy consultant I am often asked, what is a kilowatt hour?
+Which begs the question...what's the difference between a kilowatt and a kilowatt-hour?

 (100 watts x 10 hours = 1,000 watt‐hours = 1 kWh).